Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 - After the top 5 documents are retrieved through BM25_tokenized.pkl using BM25 score and dense_embeddings.pt using cosine similarity, using RRF score, we further select top 5 documents.
 - RRF formula: score = 1/(60 + rank).
 - Documents found by both methods have the highest priority.
-- When documents have the same score and are found in different methods, then priority is given to the MedCPT system, because MedCPT understands meanings & is more flexible.
+- When documents have the same score and are found in different methods, then priority is given to the documents in BM25 system.
+One document of MedCPT system was for sure included.

-### 3. Cache Augmented Generation via ChromaDB
+### 3. Memory Retrieval via ChromaDB
 - Memory vector database is created using chromadb, and embedding used is 'all-MiniLM-L6-v2' (dimension = 384).
 - User query with bot response is stored here.
 - This will be retrieved when running the chatbot for providing past conversations context, to improve multi-turn conversations, and improve prompt memory.
+- Memories are extracted using Cosine Similarity with a threshold of 0.4, and a maximum of 2 memories are selected.

 ### 4. Prompt input file
-- Retrieved memory through CAG and retrieved documents from RAG are put in this file, along with the user query and prompt instructions.
+- Retrieved memory and retrieved documents from RAG are put in this file, along with the user query and prompt instructions.
+- Structure of prompt file: Instructions, Query, Documents, Memories, Answer.
+- Maximum tokens = 1024
 - This is used to generate the final response.

 ### 5. Generate Response